Ingrid97/g4_team4.1/README.md

 You choose your cards in the console by typing the given number of the card.
 The phase starts when you have decided on which cards to play!

+## Testing
+If you use IntelliJ you run the test classes with coverage.
+For each class you've run you click "add to active suites".
+If you do not have IntelliJ run the test classes.